Yanita Yancheva Goes Pantless & Wears Revealing Tank Top In Latest Instagram Update

 Yanita has not yet responded to the comments.

 As fans are aware, this is far from the first time that the digital influencer has shown off her amazing assets on social media.
 In fact, a majority of her Instagram posts consist of her in risque ensembles.
-Recently, she uploaded a picture, in which she wore a skimpy black bikini.
+Recently, she uploaded a picture in which she wore a skimpy black bikini.
 That post has been liked over 49,000 times since it was shared.